zachnieto/neatqueueweb/docs/README.md

 ### `/lobbychannel timer`
 #### Description
- Specify how long players have to join the voice channel before the match is cancelled.
+ Specify how long players have to ready up before the match is cancelled.
 #### Usage: `/lobbychannel timer [timer]`
 #### Arguments:
 `timer`: *(Required)* (Default: 300) Timeout length in seconds.